-Published quarterly, New Trail magazine travels to the four corners of the world.
-It is distributed free of charge to all University of Alberta graduates; however, alumni are encouraged to contribute a voluntary subscription fee.
-New Trail contains feature articles as well as alumni and campus news, and campus and class notes.
+Published three times per year, New Trail magazine travels to the four corners of the world.
+It is distributed free of charge to all University of Alberta graduates: however, alumni are encouraged to contribute a voluntary subscription fee.
+New Trail contains feature articles as well as alumni and campus news, including class notes.